 - A subset of 1,684 semantically related word pairs, rated for the strengths of relations.

-- It explicitly balances the targets according to semantic category, polysemy and type frequency.
+- explicitly balance the targets according to semantic category, polysemy and type frequency;

-- It explicitly provides positive and negative rating evidence.
+- explicitly provide positive and negative rating evidence.

 on how to obtain the data.